A presentation by the P4 Language Consortium and ONF in conjunction with ANCS 2019

 Cryptographic Hashing in P4 Data Planes.
 Dominik Scholz (Technical University of Munich), Andreas Oeldemann (Technical University of Munich), Fabien Geyer (Technical University of Munich), Sebastian Gallenmüller (Technical University of Munich), Henning Stubbe (Technical University of Munich), Thomas Wild (Technical University of Munich), Andreas Herkersdorf (Technical University of Munich), Georg Carle (Technical University of Munich)

 13:45 - 15:00

 daPIPE - A Data Plane Incremental Programming Environment.
-Mario Baldi (Cisco Systems and Politecnico di Torino)
+Mario Baldi (Politecnico di Torino)

 Random Linear Network Coding on Programmable Switches.
 Diogo Gonçalves (University of Lisbon), Salvatore Signorello (University of Lisbon), Fernando M.V.
 Ramos (University of Lisbon), Muriel Medard (MIT)

 Towards Understanding the Performance of P4 Programmable Hardware.
 Hasanin Harkous (Technical University of Munich/ Nokia Bell Labs), Michael Jarschel (Nokia Bell Labs), Mu He (Technical University of Munich), Rastin Pries (Nokia Bell Labs), Wolfgang Kellerer (Technical University of Munich)

 - Posters and Demos introduction and pitch